DEFRA/software-development-standards/guides/unmanaged_devices.md

 When you return your device, you must ensure that it has been treated to remove all official information and is ready to be used by someone else.

 This usually just means performing a factory reset, although in some cases additional steps may be required.
+You must ensure that there are no online accounts linked to the device, such as Microsoft or Apple IDs.

 ### Controls for Windows laptops